 Neurodivergent clients and friends have shared with me that their VAs help them accomplish nagging tasks that have been on their to do list for way too long.
 While these tasks may take only a few minutes to do (I can say from personal experience), they also take up precious head space, stressing us more than they should.
+Many of us have working memorty and executive function challenges and hiring a virtual assistant is one way to help.
+I firmly believe we are not independent is this life...we are interdependent.
+We need each other.
+We need each other's help.
 James Cleves, my guest blogger, shares ways a virtual assistant might be of help to you.
 Enjoy!

 By James Cleves